FrancoAguilera/Breadth-first-search/README.md

 ]
 */

-// list all connections on the above graph const edgesArray = [
+// list all connections on the above friendship graph const friendsList = [
   {
     nodeOne: "Jhon",
     nodeTwo: "Matt",